UWO-CS346-Fall-25/cs346f25-volunteer-sign-up-app/README.md

 ## Contributing

-This is a teaching template.
+This is based on a teaching template.
 Feel free to:
 - Report issues
 - Suggest improvements
 - Submit pull requests
-- Use it for your own projects

 ## License